rustwasm/book/src/game-of-life/implementing.md

 index(row, column, universe) = row * height(universe) + column
 ```

-Now, to expose the universe's cells to JavaScript, we have several options.
-The
+We have several ways of exposing the universe's cells to JavaScript.
+To begin,
-easiest is to generate a string representation in Rust, and send that over to
+we will implement [`std::fmt::Display`][`Display`] for `Universe`, which we can
+use to generate a Rust `String` of the cells rendered as text characters.
+This
+Rust String is then copied from the WebAssembly linear memory into a JavaScript
+String in the JavaScript's garbage-collected heap, and is then displayed by
-the JavaScript side.
-Later in this chapter, we'll implement a more complicated,
+setting HTML `textContent`.
+Later in the chapter, we'll evolve this
-but quicker way of accessing the current universe state from JavaScript.
+implementation to avoid copying the universe's cells between heaps and to render
+to `<canvas>`.

 *Another viable design alternative would be for Rust to return a list of every
 cell that changed states after each tick, instead of exposing the whole universe